Angelo8828/sample-arjs-implementation/README.md

 <sup>1</sup> [Added fixes for transparent GIFs.](https://github.com/mayognaise/aframe-gif-shader/issues/2#issuecomment-277603112) Apparently will not work with non-transparent GIFs.

+Currently based from AR.js v1.5.1.
+Please see this [issue](https://github.com/jeromeetienne/AR.js/issues/296) on how I reduced the borders.
 Feel free to submit an issue if you have questions or if you have difficulty in running this work.